qhyun2/Watch-Mega/README.md

-# Stream-Mega
+# Watch-Mega
-Upload any video file and watch it in sync with your friends!
+Upload any video file and watch it together in sync with your friends!